Best Rhubarb Gin: Brands That Will Turn Even Rhubarb Haters

 The main one?
 You guessed it, gin!

 We’re here to give you little rundown on rhubarb gin.
 Curious about what it is?
 Want to know what makes it different?
 We’ve got you covered.
 First things first, we’ve outlined our favorite Rhubarb Gins of 2018 in hopes that you find your new favorite drink.
-And don’t even worry about what glasses to pour your drinks into; we’ve got you covered on our guide to the best gin glasses around.
+And don’t even worry about what glasses to pour your drinks into; we’ve got you covered on our guide to the best gin glasses around as well as the best tonic water.
+That’s right – we’e thought of everything.

 Best Rhubarb Gins